 Turbidity Levels: Turbidity is a measure of cloudiness or suspended colloidal matter (silt).
 Excessive turbidity can interfere with water disinfection.
 Monitoring of turbidity is done continuously at the Skowhegan water treatment plant.
 The standard for turbidity requires that 95% of all readings in each month be less than 0.3 NTU and that a single day maximum is less than 1 NTU.
-The maximum monthly high turbidity during 2022 was 0.741 NTU and occurred in September.
+The maximum monthly high turbidity during 2023 was 0.77 NTU and occurred in December.

-Microbiological Contaminants: During 2022, none of the 84 distribution system samples tested positive for coliform bacteria.
-Total coliform bacteria are naturally present in the environment.
+Microbiological Contaminants: During 2023, none of the 84 distribution system samples tested positive for coliform bacteria.
+Total coliform bacteria are naturally present in the environment and are an indicator of disinfection effectiveness.